 Veterinarians consider several of these signs and symptoms to be non-specific, meaning they can be seen with a number of different health issues.
 So if your pet has experienced any of these symptoms for more than two days, a trip to the veterinary clinic is needed to eliminate potentially serious problems.
 If your cat or dog is listless and hasn’t eaten in 36 hours, it will be especially important to consult your veterinarian as the underlying cause may be completely unrelated to an upper respiratory infection.

 TLC for pets with upper respiratory symptoms

 Supportive care is often the best medicine when our pets have upper respiratory infections.
 The first step is to make sure your four-legged friend is eating, drinking and breathing adequately.
 Cats in particular don’t eat well if their sense of smell is decreased.
-So if your pet is depressed, not eating or has a milky or colored discharge from his or her eyes or nose, then they should be examined by your veterinarian.
+So if your pet is depressed, isn’t eating, or has a milky or colored discharge from his or her eyes or nose, then they should be examined by your veterinarian.

 According to PreventiveVet.com, these simple steps can help cats and dogs with upper respiratory symptoms:

-- Humidify the air — Have your pet in a steamy bathroom while you shower or use a humidifier (or vaporizer) in the room where your pet spends most of his time.
+- Humidify the air — Have your pet in a steamy bathroom while you shower or use a humidifier (or vaporizer) in the room where your pet spends most of their time.
 Just as with people, steam can help clear up nasal passages by ensuring good hydration and function of the respiratory system.

-- Increase water intake — Help ensure your pet is well hydrated by adding canned food to their diet or adding a small amount of water to his food.
+- Increase water intake — Help ensure your pet is well hydrated by adding canned food to their diet or adding a small amount of water to their food.
 You can also flavor your pet’s drinking water with a splash of chicken broth or juice from water-packed tuna.